bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

-## Complex products

-Complex products are defined as having variants, options, and modifiers.

-### Create product with variants and SKU
+### Create a product with variants and SKUs

-V3 version lets you create a complex product with SKUs in one request.
+The V3 Catalog API lets you create a complex product with SKUs in one request.

 **V3 request:**